onlinejavaclass/onlinejavaclass.github.io/data/archive/design-patterns/structural/composite.md

 ![output](data/archive/design-patterns/structural/assets/OutputDemo.png)

 That was all about the composite design pattern!
 As always thanks for reading this article.
-You can find the whole code of this article at [this address](https://github.com/metao1/design-patterns/tree/master/src/main/java/com/metao/dp/composite).

 To check another deign patterns's example on GitHub check [GitHub project](https://github.com/metao1/design-patterns)